bguiz/qryq/doco/present/markdown/present.md

 ### Decisions

 - Should the server return all reponses?
-  - Perhaps allow specifyinf which queries we are interested in the return value of.
+  - Perhaps allow specifying which queries we are interested in the return value of.
 - Port to other languages?
   - Which ones?
+- Should remove sequential and parallel alotgether?
+    - Just focus on dependent (DAG) instead?

 ----